Qewby/constituency_tree_parser/README.md

 - Leaf node contains word and its tag
 - Non-leaf node contains tag and 1 or more childrens

-Tree can be used to determine sentence structure and find sentences with specific structure Example tree: (S (NP (PRP It)) (VP (VBZ is) (NP (NP (NN sentence)) (VP (VB to) (VP (VB test) (NP (NN constituencty) (NN tree)))))))
+Tree can be used to determine sentence structure and find sentences with specific structure.

+Example tree: (S (NP (PRP It)) (VP (VBZ is) (NP (NP (NN sentence)) (VP (VB to) (VP (VB test) (NP (NN constituencty) (NN tree)))))))
 ![Example tree](/assets/example.png)